Total AV Antivirus: Legit Software, or a Ransomware Scam?

 Once you register with the website, you’ll be asked to submit two samples of your writing and research skills.
 If accepted, you’ll then be able to apply for specific tasks.

 Clients on iWriter will be asked to approve your article.
 If they reject it, you don’t get paid.
 Generally though, if they aren’t happy you’ll simply be asked to do a rewrite.

 Textbroker works in a similar way to iWriter.
 One drawback for many of you will be the fact that they only employ writers from within the US.

 Their rates start at .7 of a cent per word and range up to 5 cents per word.

 Application and qualifying procedures are also similar, as is their star-rating system.

 Depending on your typing speed and skills you can expect to earn between $5 and $15 per hour working with Textbroker.

 When you start writing for Textbroker, you will be on probation and your work will be vetted by their team of professionals.
 This is a good thing, as when just starting out as a content writer any professional help you can get will be most valuable.

 There are other, similar sites to these, offering similar conditions and pay rates.

 Puckitz works in a slightly different way.
-Your content actually remains your intellectual property and is ?rented? by Puckitz.
-You?re free to remove the posts you?ve written from their website and publish it on your own site, so long as you notify them and give them time to remove it from their lists.
+Your content actually remains your intellectual property and is ‘rented’ by Puckitz.
+You’re free to remove the posts you’ve written from their website and publish them on your own site, so long as you notify them and give them time to remove them from their lists.